Skip to main content

 setup_observability()

-You will then see traces and metrics in your selected dashboard.
+Run your application and you should see traces and metrics in your selected dashboard.

-Use Requirements to control your agent’s behavior.
-Let’s add the Think Tool and set up some conditional requirements to decide when tools should run.
+Use requirements to control the agent’s behavior.
+Let’s add the ThinkTool and set up a ConditionalRequirement to enforce rules on when and how tools should be used.

 import asyncio

-from beeai_framework.agents.experimental import RequirementAgent
+from beeai_framework.agents.requirement import RequirementAgent

-from beeai_framework.agents.experimental.requirements.conditional import ConditionalRequirement
+from beeai_framework.agents.requirement.requirements.conditional import ConditionalRequirement

 from beeai_framework.backend import ChatModel